tasilvar/mauricztv/wp-content/plugins/mystickymenu/readme.txt

 Contributors: tomeraharon, galdub, premio Tags:notification bar, floating bar, sticky menu, sticky header, sticky bar Requires at least: 3.5.1
-Tested up to: 6.5
+Tested up to: 6.6
-Stable tag: 2.7
+Stable tag: 2.7.7
-License: GPLv2 or later
+License: GPLv3

 🔔 Create a welcome notification bar for your website.
 Also, My Sticky Bar plugin can make your menu or header sticky to the top when scrolled 📌